Rabbies_Logotype_Hero_Navy_RGB_AW.png

 Posted on 28 Jun 2023

-You might not know which is the one for you, especially if you’re pressed for time and can only visit one.
-That’s a horrible dilemma: Scotland or Ireland?
+The list is endless.
+Which is why in an ideal world you’d visit both Scotland and Ireland.
 Each country has plenty to their name.
 When it comes to deciding which is for you, take a little look below where we run through some of the most incredible places in each of these countries.
 Places that may seem alike on the surface, but each country’s history and culture make them unique.

 Giant’s Causeway vs the Isle of Staffa